 Wisconsin Special Warranty Deed Form

 Wisconsin special warranty deed conveys a property title to a new owner with a warranty limited to the grantor’s ownership period.
-The grantor is only liable for defects from when they held the title, and any others must be resolved by the new owner.
-Though full buyer protection is not offered by this deed, a title search can be performed to ensure a clear chain of title.
+The grantor is only liable for defects that occurred when they held title, and any others must be resolved by the new owner.
+Although buyer protection is not offered by this deed, a title search can be performed to ensure a clear chain of title.

 Wisconsin Special Warranty Deed Form

 Wisconsin special warranty deed conveys a property title to a new owner with a warranty limited to the grantor’s ownership period.
-The grantor is only liable for defects from when they held the title, and any others must be resolved by the new owner.
-Though full buyer protection is not offered by this deed, a title search can be performed to ensure a clear chain of title.
+The grantor is only liable for defects that occurred when they held title, and any others must be resolved by the new owner.
+Although buyer protection is not offered by this deed, a title search can be performed to ensure a clear chain of title.

 Wisconsin special warranty deed conveys a property title to a new owner with a warranty limited to the grantor’s ownership period.
-The grantor is only liable for defects from when they held the title, and any others must be resolved by the new owner.
-Though full buyer protection is not offered by this deed, a title search can be performed to ensure a clear chain of title.
+The grantor is only liable for defects that occurred when they held title, and any others must be resolved by the new owner.
+Although buyer protection is not offered by this deed, a title search can be performed to ensure a clear chain of title.

 1. Home »